apostrophecms/docs/docs/reference/module-options.md

 <!-- TODO: Update link to a more detailed explanation of builders when
 available. -->
 The `builders` option can be used to apply any existing [query builders](/guide/major-changes.md#queries) when a page is served by its URL.
-This effects the data available on `req.data.page` (`data.page` in templates).
-This can be used to get more or less included on that page object depending on the need.
+This effects the data available on the page object, `req.data.page` (`data.page` in templates).

 The default value is:
 ```javascript